GetCraft/Security-Policy/server-security/server-security-policy.md

 5. Trust relationships between systems are a security risk, and their use should be avoided.
 Do not use a trust relationship when some other method of communication is sufficient.
 6. Always use standard security principles of least required access to perform a function.
 Do not use root when a non-privileged account will do.
 7. If a methodology for secure channel connection is available \(i.e., technically feasible\), privileged access must be performed over secure channels, \(e.g., encrypted network connections using SSH or IPSec\).
-8. Servers should be physically located in an access-controlled environment.
-9. Servers are specifically prohibited from operating from uncontrolled cubicle areas.

 ### 4.3 Monitoring